-confirmed, with new store
+confirmed, with new store openings and store and shopping centre renovations

-A multi-local group
+Amulti-local group

-company with strong roots in local ties with local
+An international company with strong roots in local communities and strong ties with local stakeholders.

 REGISTRATION DOCUMENT

 2014 annual financial report

 The Carrefour group is the second-largest retailer in the world and the leading retailer in Europe, with over 10,800 stores and 381,227 employees worldwide.
 As a multi-local, multi-format, multi-channel retailer, Carrefour is a partner for daily life, offering a wide range of products and services at the best prices.
 Carrefour stores welcome 12.5 million customers every day across the world.